mlflow/mlflow/docs/source/tracking.rst

 via the ``MLFLOW_TRACKING_URI`` environment variable and MLflow's tracking APIs will automatically communicate with the tracking server at that URI to create/get run information, log metrics, etc.

-When running the remote server, it is recommended that you provide the `--artifact-root` command line option.
-This option will cause clients to log their artifact output (e.g., models) to this location which is suitable for large data (such as an S3 bucket or shared NFS file system).
-If you do not provide this option, then clients will write artifacts to `their` local directories, which the server can't serve.

 An example configuration for a server is as follows:

 .. code:: shell